Jaksa1703/Jaksa1703/README.md

 My name is Jakub, I am an enthusiastic and hardworking Computer Science student.
 As a motivated worker and a fast learner, I enjoy working autonomously and always produce the best possible outcome.
 I take on challenges head-on, analize them in the first place and then implement the solution.
 I am always able to make quick decisions in emergency situations.
 I am a second year computer science student at WSB NLU in Nowy Sącz.
 The Speciality I chose is "Cybersecurity Analyst".

 * 🌍  I'm based in Małopolskie, Poland
-* 🧠  I'm learning Flask
+* 🧠  I'm learning Bash and task automation.

 ### Skills